Call Us TODAY on 020 3588 4240

 What is the High Court?

-High Court enforcement Fact sheet
+High Court Enforcement Fact sheet

 The High Court is an excellent option for people who owe money and want to avoid the stress involved with taking action against their creditors.
 High Court proceedings can be complicated, but this fact sheet explains what you need to do step by step.

+• Have you been threatened with court action over your debts?
+You may want to speak with an attorney about the possibility of appealing or seeking repayment arrangements.
 CCJs (County Court Judgments) can be enforced in higher courts, causing significant challenges for individuals who are unable to repay their debts.
 It is crucial not to passively consent without conducting proper research on available options to address the situation effectively.

 • The High Court has the power to stop any individual or company acting as an “enforcement officer” from carrying out its orders.
 The High Court possesses the authority to prohibit individuals or companies acting as “enforcement officers” from executing its orders.
 This implies that if someone pursues legal actions like bankruptcy committal bids, these individuals can intervene and prevent them from taking action against you.
 As a result, your assets will be safeguarded by law if such intervention occurs.